fajrullah/evermos_test/README.md

   - in other applications / services that use same table does wrong calculation so the QTY is not sync

-b.
-In DB Sides :
+# B. In DB Sides :

   There are more than one QTY pointing at

   - ie : there are table "stock" for product with particular QTY and inside table "product" itself has QTY so there are two table for describing QTY.

-Solutions Offered:
+# Solutions Offered:

   - HOLD the QTY when status order is "PENDING PAYMENT" or before it then release QTY if no payment has received.
   - always check the QTY before insert to CART.